Financial-Times/ft-origami/docs/component-spec/modules.md

 ### Choosing demo content

 When choosing content for a demo, and deciding on the composition of a demo, component developers *must* craft realistic examples using real use cases.
-If it's necessary to make demos contrived in order to demonstrate the full range of features of the component, multiple demos *should* be created, so that at least one demo (which *should* be the default-expanded demo) shows a realistic use case.
+The following guidelines for what a demo should and should not do *must* be followed.

+**Demos should:**

+- Be a recommended use of the component (i.e. this is how the component should look and be used)
+- Allow the HTML to be copied, and without modification (except adding content) be able to recreate the demo using the [Origami Build Service](http://origami.ft.com/docs/developer-guide/modules/build-service/).
+- Be visually different from one another where there are multiple demos for the same component.
+- Have a description explaining the usage and the context in which the demo should be implemented in design.

+**Demos should not:**

+- Be used to explain configuration and implementation differences, these should be explained in the component's readme.
+- Leave ambiguity in how the component should be used in a product.

 ### Demo config